oceanprotocol/ocean-node/docs/serviceTemplates/README.md

 and `[Shot 3] At 00:10.000,`.
 Camera moves use the closed vocabulary — motion type + amplitude + speed, with medium amplitude and normal speed left unstated.

+**The prompt writer is a second model, and it has to be.** The obvious move — reuse the 14.6 GB Qwen3-VL-32B already on disk as H3's text encoder — does not work.
+`comfy/text_encoders/llama.py`'s `Qwen3VL_32BConfig` is explicit: the H3 conditioning
+checkpoint is *"truncated to the first 50 of 64 layers, consumed as the unnormalized hidden state after layer 50 (no final norm, no lm_head)"*. `BaseGenerate.logits` would fall back to `embed_tokens` and emit noise rather than raise, and `minimax.py` further documents that the H3 presentation is not chat-templated at all.
+Nor is a full-size 32B an option:
+`detect_te_model` routes every 32B state dict to that same truncated path.

+So the generator loads its own encoder — `qwen3vl_8b_bf16.safetensors` (17.5 GB, Comfy-Org/Qwen3-VL), a full Qwen3-VL-8B — through a plain `CLIPLoader` typed `stable_diffusion`.
+The type matters: `ideogram4`, `boogu`, `krea2`, `mage`, `joyimage`, `flux` and `flux2` each hijack a Qwen3-VL-8B file into an image-model conditioning path.
+Core's generic `TextGenerate` node drives it; `Qwen3VLClipModel.generate` is overridden to carry vision positions and deepstack features, so the photos genuinely ground the writing.

+**One vision pass per photo.** `TextGenerate` takes a single `image`, so two photos would have to go through core `ImageBatch` — which rescales image 2 to image 1's dimensions and would squash a wide product shot into the subject portrait's aspect.
+Each photo gets its own pass instead, and a `StringFormat` joins the two paragraphs into `subject_definitions`.
+The product pass sits behind a `ComfySwitchNode` against an empty string primitive, driven by a `Product photo` boolean; the switch is lazy, so off means that pass never runs.
+The README notes elsewhere that this trick is not buildable for IMAGE/AUDIO because core cannot synthesize an empty one — for STRING it is a one-node primitive.

+Both `LoadImage` nodes reuse the filenames the multishot workflow already causes the bootstrap to seed, so the generator Runs out of the box with nothing uploaded.

 **Two subgraphs, 31 canvas nodes.** Everything that is plumbing rather than a decision lives in `Beat 1 · FL2VA (starts from your photo)` and `Beat 2 · Ref2VA (carries the character forward)`.
 Each holds its own `UNETLoader`, `CLIPLoader`, both `VAELoader`s, three bypassed device-placement